 First off, why is Sanderson’s Third Law good advice for worldbuilding as a whole?

-Fewer worlds are easier to keep track of and make it easier for you to keep your worldbuilding notes together.
+Fewer worlds are easier to keep track of and make for less scattered notes.
 One binder that contains several settings and the ways in which they’re connected is easier to keep on hand than several notebooks about entirely separate settings.

 Now, in some ways it is more complicated to connect your worlds.
 When you connect settings, you do then have to develop how they interact and impact one another, which can supply its own challenge.
 However, I’ve found that in the end connecting settings not only simplifies things but also forces you to exercise your creativity in problem-solving as you develop those connections and interactions.

 Connected worlds are also fun for your readers down the line.
 It’s a lot of fun, as a reader, to spot a cameo mention of another story or character as you’re reading one of an author’s works.
-(Hannah Heath’s Torn Universe is very well-done in this area, among others.)
+(Faye Fite’s Torn Universe is very well-done in this area, among others.)